 If you live along the Gulf Coast, the Eastern Seaboard or almost anywhere in Florida, you pretty much expect that you’ll need to supplement your standard homeowners insurance policy with hurricane and/or flood insurance coverage.
 While damage from wind, rain and hail are typically covered, basic homeowners insurance everywhere almost always excludesdamage caused by flooding and natural disasters.
 And in high-risk hurricane areas, hurricanes are usually a specifically named exclusion.
-If you have this special coverage, you may also have noticed that your rates — both premiums and deductibles — have been inching upward.
+If you have this hurricane insurance special coverage, you may also have noticed that your rates — both premiums and deductibles — have been inching upward.
 Now comes news that folks living further inland may soon see their homeowners insurance premiums going up, too, thanks to adjustments made to a popular predictive hurricane risk modeling tool.

 Risk Management Solutions, Inc. (RMS), is one of a handful of companies in the world that provides, according to its website, “products, services and expertise for the quantification and management of catastrophic risk….associated with natural perils such as earthquakes, hurricanes, and windstorms.”
 One of those products is risk modeling to help insurance companies predict the cost of natural disasters so that they can price your insurance coverage profitably.